flythereddflagg/flythereddflagg.github.io/python_book/docs/16-File-Reading-and-Writing.md

 print("Done.")

-# newer/better way of working with files
+# better way of working with files
 # always use 4 spaces to indent
 with open(filename + ext, 'r') as f: # r is for read
     data = f.read()